Step 13.5: Cam Speed and Follower Force

 GST-T13-5-A-CamMotion

-1.Add a Motion FB to the graphic-area.
+1.Add a Motion FB to the graphics-area.

 2.Edit the Motion FB.
 In the Select Motion drop-down box, select Motion1.